HyphaApp/hypha-site/content/_index.md

 ---

-# WHAT TO DO !
-the collection and review of applications or submissions openly and efficiently.

 # What is Hypha?

 Hypha is an submission management platform for open funding calls.
 Funding organisations can manage the full funding application process - from creating a fund to ongoing project invoicing.